Healthdirect Free Australian health advice you can count on.

 Resources and support

 You can learn more about hepatitis on the Hepatitis Australia website.
-They also have information in:
+They also have hepatitis information in languages other than English.

-The National Hepatitis Infoline can direct you to confidential, free and localised viral hepatitis information and support services.
-Call on 1800 437 222 during their operating hours.
+The National Hepatitis Infoline can direct you to hepatitis information and local support services.
+Call on 1800437222 during their operating hours.

-You can also call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
-A registered nurse is on hand 24 hours a day, 7 days a week.
+You can also call the healthdirect helpline on 1800022222 (known as NURSE-ON-CALL in Victoria).
+A registered nurse is available to speak with 24 hours a day, 7 days a week.

 Learn more here about the development and quality assurance of healthdirect content.